Bachelor of Arts (BA)

 The Faculty also offers conjoint Bachelor of Arts/Bachelor of Teaching and Bachelor of Arts/Bachelor of Teaching (Early Childhood Education)* degrees.

-Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the "Other BA Subjects (not majors)" listed.
+Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the other BA subjects (not majors) below.

 For new students: Victoria's Liaison Officers in the Student Recruitment, Admission and Orientation Office are happy to discuss your plans with you and help plan your degree(s).

-For returning students: please contact the Faculty Student and Academic Services Office.
+For returning students: Contact the Faculty Student and Academic Services Office.

 All PDF documents require Acrobat Reader.